EU Commission unveils plan to cap cost of phone calls

 While they would likely back lower call prices, the EU governments and Parliament could oppose an EU veto on spectrum sales, which are an important source of revenue for the governments.

-Europe's telecoms operators, which will face a 0.5 percent to 2 percent annual drop in revenues by the end of 2020, according to a report by Boston Consulting Group, criticised Kroes' plan.
+Europe's telecoms operators, which will face a 0.5 percent to 2 percent annual drop in revenues by the end of 2020, according to a report by Boston Consulting Group, criticized Kroes' plan.

 Telecoms lobby group ETNO said the proposals would not create the momentum required to achieve the EU's targets.